-Qualification Outline: The Certificate III in General Education for Adults (CGEA) is a current, nationally recognised qualification.
+The Certificate III in General Education for Adults (CGEA) is a current, nationally recognised qualification.
 It focuses on developing literacy and numeracy skills that requires students to create and interpret texts and solve numeracy questions in everyday familiar situations.
 Students who have successfully completed the CGEA II and meet the requirements can continue on to this certificate.
-Cost: \$150 per year in Senior School.

 Training and Employment Outcomes: The students will achieve the skills to continue with further training.

-Code Competency Code VU22429 Competency Investigate features of Australian culture VU22429 Investigate features of Australian culture VU22429 VU22434 Investigate features of Australian culture Evaluate pathway options, design a learning plan and compile a portfolio VU22429 VU22434 VU22436 Investigate features of Australian culture Evaluate pathway options, design a learning plan and compile a portfolio Engage with a range of highly complex texts for learning purposes VU22429 VU22434 VU22436 VU22439 Investigate features of Australian culture Evaluate pathway options, design a learning plan and compile a portfolio Engage with a range of highly complex texts for learning purposes Create a range of highly complex texts for personal purposes VU22429 VU22434 VU22436 VU22439 VU22440 Investigate features of Australian culture Evaluate pathway options, design a learning plan and compile a portfolio Engage with a range of highly complex texts for learning purposes Create a range of highly complex texts for personal purposes Create a range of highly complex texts for learning purposes
+Code Competency VU22429 Investigate features of Australian culture VU22434 Evaluate pathway options, design a learning plan and compile a portfolio VU22436 Engage with a range of highly complex texts for learning purposes VU22439 Create a range of highly complex texts for personal purposes VU22440 Create a range of highly complex texts for learning purposes VU22442 Analyse and evaluate numerical and statistical information VU22445 Investigate current issues VU22447 Analyse science in the community